darccyy/ivalingo/README.md

 Inflect for number ❬-j❭ and case ❬-n❭. (==)

+The accusative suffix ❬-n❭ must be used also for subject of copulas. (!=)

 To mark genitive case, use ❬de❭ preposition. (==)
 - Eg. `en` the teacher's car `eo` la aŭto de la intruisto `iv` awto de instulisto